mikaelbr/bacon-love/exercises/14_field_and_form_validation/problem.md

 connect the sources to the network and bind the leafs of the network to subscribers.
-More specifically you would need to create EventStreams for all the input-fields and bind the leafs to some DOM-elements to indicate to the user the validitiy.
+More specifically you would need to create EventStreams for all the input-fields and bind the leafs to some DOM-elements to indicate to the user the validity.

 This is where the goal of functional programming to reduce shared mutable state as much as possible really comes into its own right.
 Since we have limited the mutation of the DOM to only the edges of the network we can reason about the logic separately from the DOM.

-## The Problem
+## Problem Description

-You will be supplied with streams of two different input-fields, each with their own validation function which takes a value as input and returns wether the value is valid or not.
+You will be supplied with streams of two different input-fields, each with their own validation function which takes a value as input and returns whether the value is valid or not.

-What you should return is three observables which indicate wether the value observed is valid or not and an observable which indicates wether the field as a whole is valid.
+What you should return is three observables which indicate whether the value observed is valid or not and an observable which indicates whether the field as a whole is valid.

 Field A and C is required.
 Field B is optional, but if it has a value it must